husarion/panther_ros/README.md

 </picture>

 > **Note**:
 > Building the latest version of this code will likely not work with your current OS.
 Make sure you are running the newest OS image for Built-in Computer.
-You can find link to download it and instruction on updating at [husarion.com](https://husarion.com/manuals/panther/operating-system-reinstallation/#built-in-computer-system-reinstallation).
+You can find the link to download it and instruction on updating at [husarion.com](https://husarion.com/manuals/panther/operating-system-reinstallation/#built-in-computer-system-reinstallation).
 >
 > Current software stack uses some of the features in kernel and underlying OS that were not introduces in older versions.
 You need system verstion `v1.1.0` or newer.
 You can check currently installed OS verstion by examining this environment variable:
 > ``` bash
 > echo $SYSTEM_BUILD_VERSION
 > ```
 >
-> Some of the safety features broke compatibility for older system image, hence full system update is required.
+> Some of the safety features broke compatibility for older system images, hence full system update is required.

 ## Docker image